ds-sampleproj/meal-prep-time/README.md

 ## Running the Jupyter Notebook:
 cd into the **meal-prep-time** repository and run *jupyter notebook* from your console.
-Navigate to 'notebook.ipynb' from the GUI and follow the script accordingly.
+Navigate to **notebook.ipynb** from the GUI and follow the script accordingly.

 ## Running the Docker container:
 cd into the **meal-prep-time** repository, then cd into the **app** folder.